Healthy Eating During Cold and Flu Season

 Foods that may Boost the Immune System

+Garlic may boost your immune system, increasing resistance to infection and stress1.
 Garlic contains selenium, an antioxidant that scavenges free radicals in the body.
-Selenium deficiency, which is uncommon, can make people more susceptible to disease.
+Selenium deficiency, which is uncommon, can make people more susceptible to disease2.

-Cheese and other dairy products contain conjugated linoleic acid, a natural component of dairy fat which has boosted immune response, primarily in animal studies.
+Cheese and other dairy products contain conjugated linoleic acid, a natural component of dairy fat which has boosted immune response, primarily in animal studies3.

-Yogurt and other cultured milk products contain probiotics, beneficial bacterial that have shown potential immune-boosting benefits in human studies.
+Yogurt and other cultured milk products contain probiotics, beneficial bacterial that have shown potential immune-boosting benefits in human studies4.
 Look for the "live active culture" seal, which indicates that probiotics have been added.
-Also check milk product labels for vitamin D. Early research suggests low levels of vitamin D may be linked to a seasonal increase in colds and flu and a higher incidence of respiratory infections.

-Vitamin C, found in citrus fruits and juices, may also help the body's immune system.
+Vitamin C, found in citrus fruits and juices, may also help the body's immune system6.

-Zinc, found in meat, chicken, peanuts and peanut butter, plays an important role in the proper functioning of the immune system in the body
+Zinc, found in meat, chicken, peanuts and peanut butter, plays an important role in the proper functioning of the immune system in the body7.

 Foods that Heal